 The Higher Education Act mandates that institutions of higher education establish minimum standards of "Satisfactory Academic Progress" for students receiving financial aid.
 International College of Beauty Arts & Sciences applies this standard to all students consistently, regardless of whether or not they are financial aid recipients.
+This policy applies to every student enrolled in a NACCAS-approved program.
 The satisfactory academic progress policy is printed in the school catalog to assure that all students receive a copy prior to starting classes.
 This policy complies with the guidelines established by the National Accreting Commission of Career Arts and Sciences (NACCAS) and the federal regulations established by the United States Department of Education.
+All students will be provided with a copy of this policy prior to enrollment.